 Skip to contents

 The Bank of England publishes daily fitted yield curves at all maturities using the Anderson and Sleath (2001) smoothing methodology.
 Five curves are produced: nominal gilt, real (index-linked) gilt, implied inflation, overnight index swap (OIS), and the commercial bank liability curve (BLC).
-Each is available in spot and instantaneous-forward form.
+Each is available in spot and instantaneous-forward form, and in two segments: the standard curve (half-year maturity steps out to 25 or 40 years) and the separately fitted short end (monthly steps from one month to five years), selected with segment = "short".

 The default behaviour of boe_curve() returns the latest published month, matching what most analysts need when they reach for “today’s curve”.
 Pass from, to, or frequency = "monthly" and the function switches to the BoE historical archive, which extends back as far as 1979 for nominal gilts.